dili91/shakesperean-pokedex/README.md

 Moreover it provides built-in support for testing, containerized applications creation, [Kubernetes](https://kubernetes.io/) deployment and native images leveraging [GraalVM](https://www.graalvm.org/) features.

-Finally I also wanted to explore Quarkus capabilities with respect to other well known Java frameworks like Springboot.
+Finally I also wanted to explore Quarkus capabilities with respect to other well known Java frameworks like Spring Boot.
 I also enjoyed Quarkus live-reloading feature which is not so common while developing in Java.

 ## Running the application